MrcSnm/D-Lang-on-Android/README.md

 And in the end there are:
 > External Libraries
 > Scratches and Consoles
-Open the folder Test/app/src/main and inside main, create a folder called "jniLibs", this folder is extremely important, it is the default folder to put your shared libraries to be imported together with your .apk For actually putting your libraries inside that folder, you will actually need to make directories for the target architectures, so, create inside it:
+Open the folder Test/app/src/main and inside main, create a folder called `jniLibs`, this folder is **extremely important**, it is the default folder to put your shared libraries to be imported together with your .apk.
+If you wish to use other name for it, you will need to change your gradle file.
+For actually putting your libraries inside that folder, you will actually need to make directories for the target architectures, so, create inside it:
 - armeabi-v7a
 - arm64-v8a